41. Obliviously Living

 By Miguel Pérez

-December 4, 2013 - It happens to all of us – including Latino Americans who should know better.
+December 4, 2013 - It happens to all of us – including Hispanic Americans who should know better.
 When we think of Spanish conquistadors, we usually are drawn to their exploits in the Caribbean, Mexico and South America, seldom paying attention to those who came to the land now known as the United States.

 Before the Pilgrims, Spanish explorers had celebrated other Thanksgiving ceremonies in North America.
 They had charted our entire Atlantic and Pacific coasts, and explored the territories that are now Florida, Georgia, Alabama, South Carolina, North Carolina, Tennessee, Mississippi, Arkansas, Louisiana, Texas, New Mexico, Arizona, Colorado, Oklahoma and Kansas.

 Spanish explorers had been here for a whole century before the Mayflower arrived.
 And on those rare occasions we do recognize that many came north from the Caribbean and Mexico, we forget just how far north they came!
-We generally think of Florida, the Southwest and California, but should know better, especially Latinos from the Northeast.
+We generally think of Florida, the Southwest and California, but should know better, especially Hispanics from the Northeast.

 After all, even the Northeast of the United States was once known as “La Tierra de Estevan Gomez.”